ga-dc/wdi5-project4/readme.md

 - One thing you’d do differently next time
 - The next feature you’d implement if you had more time

-Submit your presentation by opening an issue on **this** repo with a link to your video.
-We will watch the presentations on Friday afternoon - with popcorn!

 Submitting your presentation is required for graduation.
 [What does it mean to graduate?](https://github.com/ga-dc/milk-and-cookies/blob/master/graduation.md)

 ### Submission deadline: Thursday, June 4th, 11:00pm